-Along Morningside and Riverside Parks are large, impressive buildings, many of which are full-service.
+Along Morningside and Riverside Parks are large, impressive buildings, many of which are full service.
 In between these buildings, townhouses line the side streets.
 These townhouses are a mix of single family and multi-family structures.
 Morningside Heights is ideal for apartment hunters seeking new construction, as opposed to old world charm.
 In addition to the gorgeous Riverside Park, residents enjoy great food options like Italian eatery Max Soha and American café Flat Top.

 |Building Address||# no-fee apts|

 |526 West 111 Street||8|